Préfou

 The préfou is a regional culinary specialty from Vendée, in France.
 The préfou is made with bread garnished with chopped fresh garlic and butter.
 It is generally served warm, as an appetizer.

+The dish was originally known as "prefour", as it was developed from dough used to test the temperature of wood-fired ovens (fours, in French).
+A small ball of dough was placed in the oven until cooked, showing that the required temperature had been reached.
+Rather than throwing the test bread away, bakers would eat it after rubbing with garlic and butter.